open-pioneer/trails-starter/docs/reference/Design.md

 3. Automatically setup all building blocks when the application starts.
    The runtime environment will receive the data structure generated in step 2.
-   It will then automatically launch all required services and inject appropriate dependencies, inject i18n data, load styling etc based on that data structure.
+   It will then automatically launch all required services and inject appropriate dependencies, inject i18n data, load styling etc. based on that data structure.

 4. After that, the UI is rendered into the web component root node.